sugaryourcoffee/circlus/doc/deployment.md

 Another possibility is that you don't have write access to `/var/wwww/circlus/shared/` or subfolders.

+#### Capfile locked at 3.4.0, but 3.5.0 is loaded
+In `config/deploy.rb` a lock to the capistrano version is set to 3.4.0.
+But you have updated capistrano to 3.5.0.
+In order to deploy you eather have to remove the lock in `config/deploy.rb` or change it to the loaded version like so

+    lock '3.5.0'

 #### Apache/Passenger Errors

 ##### Incomplete response received from application